pierre-rouleau/pel/README.rst

 PEL might be for you!

-- PEL builds on `Emacs easy customization`_ to let you pick and choose various behaviours and packages without the need for writing Emacs Lisp code.
+- PEL provide **customization-driven package management** built on `Emacs easy customization`_ to pick and chose packages and behaviours, all without having to write Emacs Lisp code.
+PEL enhances Emacs customization system:
+  PEL provides keys to quickly access customization groups of Emacs built-in and external Emacs Lisp libraries even if they are not even loaded.

-  - PEL provide **customization-driven package management** with controlled download, installation, configuration and activation of **over 150** *top-level* [1]_ external packages through the use of easy-to-setup customization user-options.
-These have a name that start with the "``pel-use-``" prefix.
+- PEL controls the download, installation, configuration and activation of **over 190** *top-level* [1]_ external packages through the use of easy-to-setup customization user-options that have a name that start with the "``pel-use-``" prefix.
 See the manual `built-in and external Emacs packages`_ section.

+- PEL can install packages from `GNU Elpa`_, MELPA_, and simple GitHub or Gitlab repositories even when the files have not been setup as an elpa-compliant package.

+- Use the **pel-cleanup** command to **remove** deactivated packages not requested by PEL user-options, moving those packages from the ``elpa`` or ``utils`` directory to the corresponding *attic* directories for backup and later re-activation.

 - PEL integrates these packages and adds a large number of key bindings **that mostly do not interfere with the standard Emacs key bindings** (except for a very small few documented ones).

+- PEL saves your customization data inside a file separate from your ``init.el`` file, providing an extra degree of freedom and control when you same these files in a (D)VCS.
+Save and restore your configurations from Git, Mercurial or any VCS.

 - PEL controls the activation of the loading of the selected packages, with emphasis on:

   - reducing Emacs initialization time to a minimum [2]_ and,
-      - providing key bindings when Emacs is running in both graphics mode and terminal mode.
+  - providing key bindings when Emacs is running in both graphics mode and terminal mode,

-    - The **pel-cleanup** command deactivates packages not requested by PEL user-options, removing the packages from the Elpa directory and placing them in *attic* directories for backup and later re-activation.

-  - PEL provides several context-sensitive key sequences to access customization groups for PEL, Emacs and external packages, to help you fine tune your Emacs customization quickly.

-    - PEL provides access to customization groups for features not even loaded yet.
-Increasing your awareness of available features.

-  - PEL saves your customization data inside a file separate from your ``init.el`` file, providing an extra degree of freedom and control when you same these files in a (D)VCS.
-Save and restore your configurations from Git, Mercurial or any VCS.

-- PEL documentation and code emphasizes the ability to execute commands in both terminal and graphics mode.
-- PEL also implements its own `PEL convenience features`_ sometimes extending or integrating existing packages.

-PEL comes with lots of overview and reference documentation:

-- `PEL's Manual`_,

-  - Read the section on `How to install PEL`_.
+  - adding extra commands that complement Emacs commands and the commands of external packages.

+- PEL **extends Emacs documentation**:

-- **Over 100 PDF reference sheets** organized by topics with hyperlinks to Emacs manuals, external packages, articles and other references.
+  - PEL provides **Over 100 PDF topics oriented reference sheets** with hyperlinks to Emacs manuals, external packages, articles and other references.

-  - See the `PEL Index PDF`_ and `PEL Key Maps PDF`_ as a starting point.
+    - See the `PEL Index PDF`_ as a starting point.
       For best user experience, use a browser, like Firefox, that can render the PDF inline so you can use the links quickly.
+Inside Emacs use ``<f11> <f1>`` to open the `PEL Index PDF`_ and then navigate from it.

+  - `PEL's Manual`_ describes PEL features in more details.
+See:

+    - `How to install PEL`_,
+    - `PEL convenience features`_ ,
-  - See the manual sections on `Key Bindings Documentation`_, and the `PDF reference sheets`_.
+    - `Key Bindings Documentation`_,
+    - `PDF reference sheets`_.

 **Credits**